Quedlinburger Lemon Balm

 Fresh sprigs of lemon balm make an exquisite garnish, their fragrance being especially appropriate for a Hendrick's G&T. Be sure to muddle a small bunch of leaves in the glass first!

-Seeds are best sown indoors 8 weeks before transplanting outdoors.
-To germinate: press seeds into moist, well-drained soil, barely covering with additional soil or fine vermiculite, mist; kept warm (70°F) and moist in bright light, seeds should germinate within two weeks or so.
-Germination can be erratic, so be patient.
+Seeds are best sown indoors around 8 weeks before transplanting outdoors: press seeds into moist well-drained soil, barely covering with additional soil or fine vermiculite.
+Mist generously and cover with plastic.
+Kept warm (70°F) and moist in bright light seeds should begin to germinate within two weeks or so.
+Uncover promptly.
+Germination once the seeds are uncovered can be erratic without consistent heat and moisture, so mist often and be patient.
 Prick out seedlings to grow on in individual containers or cells in bright light with good air circulation.

 Packet contains around 500 seeds.